atomaszewicz/Bond/RStudio/Analysis.md

 Every time a new Bond actor premieres a film, the rating change is positive, with the exception of George Lazen (but Sean Connery is hard to live up to! <sup> [3] </sup>).
 This is likely due to a double effect of the previous Bond actor growing bored with the character, with this affecting their performance, and the studio putting a lot of effort and care into the new film so that the audience doesn't sour to the new Bond.

-We also notice that every Bond actor -less Daniel Craig- has one (and only one) entry where the sign of the change in score doesn't agree across metrics and it is always their last film.
+We also notice that every Bond actor -less Daniel Craig- has one (all have exaclty one besides Connery) entry where the sign of the change in score doesn't agree across metrics and it is always their last film (Connery's is his 2 last films).
 Then again, Daniel Craig hasn't finished his tenure as Bond, so this may still hold for him.
 Most of the actors grew tired of the role and eventually quit, with the exceptions of Lazenby who quit due to overly-contorlling producers and Dalton who quit after the franchise went through a long legal battle.
 One might jump to conclude that the mixed reviews caused the actors to quit, but some made up their minds to leave the series before their last film even premiered.
 So due to the variety of situations surrounding 007 actors quitting the series, it is difficult to analyze why their last films all have positive and negative responses.
 Nevertheless, it is interesting that all the Bond actors have gone out on mixed reviews.

 ### Conclusion